Kalabasa/leanrada.com/src/pages/works/dynastymap.md

 Political dynasties are prevalent in Philippine politics.

-We all know they’re bad, but how can we justify that view?
+We all know they’re bad, but how can we prove that view?
 We can look into data and statistics.
 An easy way to study data is through data visualization.

 ![visualization of dynasties](../img/dynastymap_tags.png)

-**DynastyMap** is a webapp for visualizing political dynasties and comparing it with other variables such as population and poverty indicators.
+**DynastyMap** (2015) is a webapp for visualizing political dynasties and comparing it with other variables such as population and poverty indicators.
+This was my final project as a student.

 ![comparing datasets](../img/dynastymap_compare.png)